chrispassanisi/Code-Search-Tool/README.md

 # code-collection
-Web app that allows users to search for any code in GitHub repos to download program files.
+Web application that searches all of the repositories on GitHub and downloads program files that have a line of code.